blessedlex/Skynet-Zuckerberg-Edition/DeepMaskBreakdown.md

 SharpMask.lua: This is the SharpMask AI.
 This creates the Sharpmask model.

 TrainerDeepmask.lua: This is in charge of training DeepMask.
 It has a Trunk model tree.
-The trunk tree has mask and score branches.
+The trunk tree has mask and score branches (Pinheiro, 2019).

 TrainerSharpMask: This is part of training and testing loops for SharpMask.
-It uses a Torch.CudaTenser to help train it.
+It uses a "Torch.CudaTenser" to help train it (Pinheiro, 2019).

 computePurposals.lua: The job of file is to take various images and create a inference image (Pinheiro, 2019).